ferrilab/bitvec/book/memory-model.md

 each individual bit as a standalone, independent, atom of memory.
-It excludes the creation of two `&mut BitSlice` reference handles that are capable of viewing the same *bit*, but will happily produce two `&mut BitSlice` handles which are mutually-exclusive in bits, but reference the same register location in memory.
+It excludes the creation of two `&mut BitSlice` reference handles that are capable of viewing the same *bit*, but will happily produce two `&mut BitSlice` handles which are mutually-exclusive in bits, but reference the same location in memory.

 Here we come to the first problem with the conflicting memory models: `bitvec` cannot ever create an `&mut T` through which it may write to memory, because it